9 best films under 90 minutes

 It centres on a city-born grandson who goes to live with his rural grandmother.
 On the bus out of the city the grandson, San-woo, is annoyed by the unsophisticated rural passengers onboard.
 Accompanied by his mother, he must spend time with his mute grandmother while his mother looks for work after a failed business venture in Seoul.
 San-woo is unimpressed by this simply rural life without his city comforts, but his anger at the situation is softened by the unrelenting love and care his grandmother provides despite his petulance.

-The film won Best Film and Best Screenplay at Korea's Grand Bell Awards, while critics across the globe lined-up to praise this simply but powerful piece of filmmaking.
+The film won Best Film and Best Screenplay at Korea's Grand Bell Awards, while critics across the globe lined-up to praise this simply but powerful film.
 There is a brilliant performance from Kim Eul-boon as the caring grandmother, who had never acted or even seen a film before.
+READ OUR FULL REVIEW

 Women of Yi-Dynasty (1969)